UMWEDU/umw-residencelife-sync/_pages/move-in-day-of.md

  	<li><a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2016/06/MarsRuss-webpage.pdf"><em>Marshall/Russell</em></a></li>
  	<li><a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2016/06/UMAPT-webpage.pdf"><em>UMW Apartments</em></a></li>
 </ul>
+Please also download the <a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2016/06/new-map.jpg">Move-in Day map</a>, paying special attention to the map keys in the bottom left half of the map.
 <h3>Move-in Day Questions</h3>
 UMW Residence Life and Commuter Student Services has done its best to provide you with all of the information that you will need to make your move-in experience as smooth and effortless as possible.
 However, in the event you have question <strong><u>on Move-in Day</u></strong> you can get your questions answered in person at the following location on Campus:
 <ul>